AlephG/comp-neuro-503/README.md

 ## Decoding and ROC analysis (decoding-roc)
 In this project, I analyzed the responses of two MT neurons that were simultaneously recorded from a monkey performing a motion detection task.
 The goal of this project was to apply ROC analysis to decode neural responses.
 Specifically, I performed ROC neurometric analysis and ROC detect probability.

+## Neural encoding (neural-encoding)
+In this project, I explore neural encoding by first computing various neural spike train statistics such as the autocorrelation functions and power spectra of binary representations of the spike train.
+I then compute measures of neural encoding.